Bake Play Smile

 Jump to Recipe

-A bowl of potato and leek soup with chopped chives sprinkled on top.
+A spoon resting in a bowl of creamy potato and leek soup with chives on top.

 Why You're Going To Love This Recipe